gabrielnegreira/flowchartMaker/README.md

 # Flow Chart Maker

 Flow Chart Maker is a simple R script that builds interactive flow charts using the `VisNetwork` package.
 It takes an input Excel file with at least three columns: `id`, `from`, and `name`.
 Users can add as many extra columns as they wish, and the information in these columns will be displayed as a popup when hovering over a node in the flow chart.
+The script will output an interactive flow chart in html format which can be opened and explored in any standard web browser.

 ## Features